PaulVincent707/Recursion-TOH/README.md

     }
 ~~~~

 ok after all that, we have finally gotten to our recursive method solve.  solve takes in the graphics object that represents the visual state of the move, along with the current disc number, and rods to work with.
 Notice that in the definition of this method, solve is calling itself twice.
-This corolates to the algorythm we defined above for solving the puzzle.
+This correlates  to the algorithm  we defined above for solving the puzzle.
 - Step 1 − Move n-1 disks from source to aux
 - Step 2 − Move nth disk from source to dest
 - Step 3 − Move n-1 disks from aux to dest